lyh970817/GLAD-Medication/manuscript/OSF.md

 diagnoses are positively associated with side effect severity ; 2) these factors are also positively associated with treatment intolerance; 3) side effect severity and treatment intolerance are negatively associated with antidepressant effectiveness.
-4) We exploratory analyse if specific side effects are associated with effectiveness.
+4) We conduct exploratory analyses to see if specific side effects are associated with effectiveness.

 ## Design Plan